 - Lift-away canister for greater mobility

-While it doesn't have a HEPA filter, Shark claim it can prevent 99.9% of allergens escaping.
-This is fine for most people, but if you suffer from a dust or pet allergy we recommend looking for a more effective filter.
-It's also a relatively heavy vacuum and can struggle on laminate.
+Shark claims it can prevent 99.9% of allergens escaping, due to the combination of foam and HEPA filters.
+This is fine for most people, but if you suffer from a dust or pet allergy we recommend looking for bagged vacuum.
+It's also a relatively heavy vacuum and can struggle on laminate - although it excels at carpet cleaning.

-Note: If you don't have pets, the Shark HV680UK is a cheaper model that doesn't come with the turbo tool attachment.
+Note: If you don't have pets, the Shark NV681UK is a cheaper model that doesn't come with the turbo tool attachment.

 4. Miele Blizzard CX1 Excellence PowerLine